hotaydev/enygmah/CONTRIBUTING.md

 ## Got a Question or a Problem?

 Please do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-Instead, we recommend using our [discord channel][discord] or the [Github Discussions][discussions] tab to ask support-related questions.
+Instead, we recommend using our [Github Discussions][discussions] tab to ask support-related questions.

 These channels are a much better place to ask questions since: